square/keywhiz-fs/README.md

   --metrics-url=URL        Collect metrics and POST them periodically to the given URL (via HTTP/JSON).
   --metrics-prefix=PREFIX  Override the default metrics prefix used for reporting metrics.
   --syslog                 Send logs to syslog instead of stderr.
-  --no-mlock               Do not call mlockall on process memory.
+  --disable-mlock          Do not call mlockall on process memory.
   --version                Show application version.

 Args: